 - using a private vehicle costs no more than use of a car-share vehicle, rental vehicle or alternative transportation such as a taxi, or

 - using a private vehicle is necessary on disability or medical grounds.

 - Line managers have authority to determine whether circumstances are appropriate for staff to use their own vehicles for University business in accordance with clause 10 of this policy, and to approve such use; line managers must seek advice from the Procurement Manager before approving exceptions to this policy on the grounds of cost effectiveness.

 - Only an authorised driver may operate a University vehicle.

 - Only the University Vehicle Fleet Manager has the authority to approve authorised drivers.

-- Applications to become an authorised driver must be made to the University Vehicle Fleet Manager through the University Fleet Management System in advance of any use of a University vehicle .
+- Applications to become an authorised driver must be made to the University Vehicle Fleet Manager.

 - All authorised drivers must hold a current valid New Zealand or overseas driver licence of the correct class; this licence must be available for inspection by the University Vehicle Fleet Manager and must be carried by the driver when operating a University vehicle.

-- If at any time and for any reason an authorised driver''s licence becomes invalid (i.e. is suspended, expired or revoked), preventing the licence holder from driving a University vehicle, the license holder must advise the University Vehicle Fleet Manager immediately.
+- If at any time and for any reason an authorised driver’s licence becomes invalid (i.e. is suspended, expired or revoked), preventing the licence holder from driving a University vehicle, the licence holder must advise the University Vehicle Fleet Manager immediately.

-- University vehicles are provided for the purpose of University business only; use of a University vehicle or rental vehicle for private use is prohibited unless such use is determined to be incidental as set out in clause 18e of this policy.
+- University pool vehicles are provided for the purpose of University business only; use of a University pool vehicle for private use is prohibited unless such use is determined to be incidental as set out in clause 20e of this policy.